||Fairmile Bottom is a 1km sweep of wildflower-rich

 What's at Fairmile Bottom?

-grassland is one of our richest natural
+grassland is one of our richest natural habitats, traditionally

-site.
-It is rich in flowers, including scented herbs such as wild
+It is rich in flowers, including scented wild herbs such as

 basil, thyme and marjoram.
 Ten orchid species have been found here,

-including bee, frog and fragrant.
-Other colourful finds included
+including Bee, Pyramidal and Fly.
+Other colourful finds include

-to see green woodpeckers.
-As well as yew and beech, the woodland features oak, ash, coppiced hazel and sweet chestnut.
+As well as Yew and European Beech, the woodland features Oaks,

+Ash, coppiced Hazel and Sweet chestnut.
 A range of impressive fungi

 thrive on the woodland’s decaying matter.
 A rare species of flat

-bark beetle depends on the beech trees and is known
+bark beetle depends on the beech trees and is known from just a

 How to get there